reata/sqllineage/docs/index.rst

     LineageAnalyzer: The core functionality of analyze one SQL statement

 :doc:`basic_concepts/lineage_holder`
-    LineageCombiner: To hold lineage result at different level
+    LineageHolder: To hold lineage result at different level

 :doc:`basic_concepts/lineage_model`
     The data classes for SQLLineage